armory3d/armory_docs/essentials/assetsmanagement.md

 - Sounds - .wav
 - Videos - .mp4

-Eventually, more formats will be supported and converted internally using Blender.
+Note that if different format is provided, Armory will convert it internally to supported format using Blender.

 To process video, specify path to *ffmpeg binary* (not bundled with SDK) in add-on preferences.